 - 1. Sexual Harassment: Sexual Harassment is any conduct on the basis of sex that satisfies one or more of the following: - a.
 An employee of the College conditioning the provision of an aid, benefit, or service of the College on an individual's participation in unwelcome sexual conduct; - b.
 Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the school's education program or activity; or - c.
 Sexual Assault, Dating Violence, Domestic Violence, or Stalking as defined in the Clery Act amended by the Violence Against Women Act (VAWA). - i.
 Sexual Assault: Sexual Assault is any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.
-Sexual Assault includes, but is not limited to, the following acts when they occur without consent of the victim: - Any penetration, however slight, of the genitals or anus of one person with the genitals of another person. - Any act involving the genitals of one person and the hand, mouth, tongue, or anus of another person, - Any sexual act involving penetration, however slight, of the genitals or anus of one person by a finger, instrument, or object, - Touching of another person's genitals or breasts under or over the clothing, - Touching of one person with the genitals of another person under or over the clothing.
+Sexual Assault includes, but is not limited to, the following acts when they occur without consent of the victim:

+Any penetration, however slight, of the genitals or anus of one person with the genitals of another person,

+Any act involving the genitals of one person and the hand, mouth, tongue, or anus of another person,

+Any sexual act involving penetration, however slight, of the genitals or anus of one person by a finger, instrument, or object, Touching of another person's genitals or breasts under or over the clothing,

+Touching of one person with the genitals of another person under or over the clothing.

-Sexual Assault is also an offense that meets the definition of fondling, incest, or statutory rape as used in the FBI's Uniform Crime Reporting system.
+Sexual assault is also an offense that meets the definition of fondling, incest, or statutory rape as used in the FBI's Uniform Crime Reporting system.

-(a) Fondling: The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is unable of giving consent because of their age or because of their temporary or permanent mental capacity.
+1. Fondling: The touching of the private body parts of another person for the purpose of sexual gratification,